matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 - Any kind block should be published at least once every `X` hours and in case of the huge pending exits queue the queue above has to be popped over the perios of `Y` hours, otherwise a block submission is prohibited
 - Any violations (enforced stops, effectively) are punishable by operator's deposit slashing in half

-A stopped block submission if either an operator going offline or a block withholding attack where the smart-contract tries to protect user rights limiting the operator in what kind of blocks he can send, and an operator failing to do so.
+A stopped block submission is equal to either an operator going offline or a block withholding attack where the smart-contract tries to protect user rights limiting the operator in what kind of blocks he can send, and an operator failing to do so.

 ### Actions in case of block withholding

-If user sees a block data being unavailable he waits for a required amount of time and submits a request for an exit.
-At some point the block submission will be prohibited and it implies, that the first (unchallenged) item in the exit queue has the `last sent at height` that corresponds to roughly `- 7 days` from now.
+If user sees a block data being unavailable he submits a request for an exit.
+At some point the block submission will be prohibited and it implies, that the first (unchallenged) item in the exit queue has the `last sent at height` that corresponds to roughly `- 4 days` from now.
 Such height is the deemed the latest available.

 ## Prohibited block submission